TollerNamen/FidelitasBot/README.md

 ![picture](https://media.discordapp.net/attachments/979110196372713502/1093517438143967342/image.png)

 This is a kotlin project using the JDA-API-Wrapper with the build automation tool gradle.
-Feel free to commit to the project with your own commands and other implementations. kotlin is preferred but other languages are allowed or needed.
+Feel free to commit to the project with your own commands and other implementations.
+Kotlin is preferred but other languages are allowed or needed.

 Links: